SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 1. Right-click `mta_archives/TechEd2020_0.0.1.mtar` and select *Deploy MTA Archive*.
 Deployment starts.
 <br><br>![](images/11_07_0010.png)<br><br>

+2. You are asked for the organisation and space again.
+Choose your trial account as organisation and the *ui5-apps* space you just created.

-2. Deployment should have finished after a few minutes, of which you'll be notified by in the terminal.
+3. Deployment takes some time but should have finished after a few minutes, of which you'll be notified by in the terminal.
 <br><br>![](images/11_07_0020.png)<br><br>

-3. The deployed application can be started from the SAP BTP Cockpit.
+4. The deployed application can be started from the SAP BTP Cockpit.
 Go to your trial subaccount and click on the *HTML5 Applications* section at tjhe left hand side.
 The application is listed there as 'keepcoolsensormanager'.
 Click on it to start it.
 <br><br>![](images/11_07_0030.png)<br><br>

-4. Congratulations!
+5. Congratulations!
 You've deployed your UI5 application to the SAP BTP, Cloud Foundry runtime.
 <br><br>![](images/11_07_0040.png)<br><br>

 ## Summary